 People are always interested in wildlife at any given age.
 In the Netherlands there are few to find and are often scared of human activity.
 Wildlife in Africa is accessible and more abundant.
 Some numbers are in decline in Africa because of illegal poaching (e.g. Ivory) and human expansion (e.g. deforestation).

 When people go to Africa often the game is to see the Big 5 with their own eyes.

 Originally hunters used this term because of size and danger represented in these animals.

 The Big 5 of Africa consists of these animals: Elephant, Rhino, Buffalo, Lion and leopard.

-Elephants, Buffalo and Rhino will charge should you get to close and Lion and Leopard will attack when feeling threatened.
+Elephants, Buffalo and Rhino will charge you should you get to close and Lion and Leopard will attack you when feeling threatened.
 Besides these facts the Leopard is also often hard to find.
-But if you do see one an African saying sounds that you will life up to 100 years!
+But if you do see one :) an African saying sounds that you will live up to 100 years!